Melchi-creator/payverve-backend/README.md

 #### Database setup

-- Configure your database settings in `backend/settings.py` and perform migrations to initialize the database schema.
+- Configure your database settings in `.env` and perform migrations to initialize the database schema.
 - To perform migrations run:

     ```Copy code
-    python manage.py migrate
+    flask db upgrade
     ```

 #### Run server application

-- Run the Django development server to start the backend application.
+- Run the Flask development server to start the backend application.

     ```Copy code
-    python manage.py runserver
+    export flask_app=src/server.py
     ```

+    ```Copy code
+    export flask_debug=true
+    ```

+    ```Copy code
+    python -m src.server
+    ```

-Access the application at http://127.0.0.1:8000/ in your web browser.
+Access the application at http://127.0.0.1:3100/payverve/ in your web browser.

 Now, the backend of Payverve is set up and ready to handle financial transactions and operations efficiently.